ibm-cloud-docs/appid/about.md

   </tr>
   <tr>
     <td>You want to manage users in a scalable way.</td>
-    <td> {{site.data.keyword.appid_short_notm}} allows you to create a [Cloud Directory](/docs/services/appid?topic=appid-cloud-directory), which makes it possible for you to add user sign-up and sign-in to your apps.
+    <td> With {{site.data.keyword.appid_short_notm}} you can create a [Cloud Directory](/docs/services/appid?topic=appid-cloud-directory), which makes it possible for you to add user sign-up and sign-in to your apps.
 Cloud Directory provides you with the framework to maintain a user registry that can scale with your user base.
 With the pre-built functionality for self service, such as email verification and password resets, you can be sure that your app is authenticating users securely.</td>
   </tr>
 </table>